BaoTranHuyDuc/LogisticRegressionFromScratch/README.md

-# This is my take on building Logistic Regression from scratch without using scikitlearn
+# This is my take on building Logistic Regression from scratch
-#I have added comments to clearly explain my method
-#I have also implemented feature scaling and regularization in this implementation
+I have added comments to clearly explain my method and I have also implemented feature scaling and regularization in this implementation